KeyboardKit/website/collections/_features/Localization.md

 A flexible localization engine is an important part of a software keyboard, which should cater to the needs of the locales it supports.

-In KeyboardKit, ``KeyboardLocale`` defines keyboard locales, where each locale refers to a native `Locale` and has localized strings and assets.
-KeyboardKit also extends `Locale` with a bunch of capabilities.
+In KeyboardKit, the ``KeyboardLocale`` enum defines keyboard locales, where each locale refers to a native `Locale` and has localized strings and assets.
+KeyboardKit also extends `Locale` with a bunch of additional capabilities.

-[KeyboardKit Pro][Pro] unlocks localized services for all the locales in your license.
+[KeyboardKit Pro][Pro] unlocks localized services for all the locales in your license when you register a valid license key.
 Information about Pro features can be found at the end of this article.

 ## Supported locales

-KeyboardKit supports **{{site.locale_count}}** keyboard-specific ``KeyboardLocale``s:
+KeyboardKit supports 61 keyboard-specific ``KeyboardLocale``s:

-{% include locales/list.html %}
+🇦🇱 🇦🇪 🇦🇲 🇧🇾 🇧🇬 🇦🇩 🏳️ 🇭🇷 🇨🇿 🇩🇰 <br />

+🇳🇱 🇧🇪 🇺🇸 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 <br />

+🇧🇪 🇨🇭 🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇺🇸 🇮🇱 🇭🇺 <br />

+🇮🇸 🇮🇩 🇮🇪 🇮🇹 🇰🇿 🇹🇯 🇹🇯 🇹🇯 🇱🇻 🇱🇹 <br />

+🇲🇰 🇲🇾 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 <br />

+🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 <br />

+🇺🇿 <br />

 Each keyboard locale refers to a native Locale and has additional keyboard-specific information, as well as localized assets and strings that can be translated with the ``KKL10n`` enum.